India national cricket team selectors: Junior Selection Committee

+Chief Selectors of the Indian Men's National Cricket Team

+This section lists individuals who have served as Chairmen (Chief Selectors) of the BCCI's Senior Men's National Selection Committee.

 Composition

 The selection committee consists of five members and a convenor.
-Only the five members of the committee have voting rights on team selection.
+The five members of the selection committee, captain and coach have voting rights on team selection.
 The convenor of the senior selection team is the incumbent Sr. Secretary, the BCCI, and that of the junior selection team is the Jr. Secretary.

 The five members of the selection committee were traditionally selected from the five cricket zones: North Zone, Central Zone, West Zone, East Zone and South Zone.
-One of the five members is chosen by the BCCI as the Chairman of the committee.
+One of the five members is chosen by the BCCI as the chairman of the committee.
 The BCCI scrapped the zonal system in 2016 under pressure from the Lodha committee recommendation.

 The Captain and Coach are invited to the selection committee meetings to present their opinions on team players.
 Moreover, they have voting rights in team selection.